PGA Tour: Brian Harman takes 1-shot lead in Travelers

 Harman finished a stroke ahead of Matt Jones and first round co-leader Zach Johnson, who lost a stroke during his round of 68 when his birdie putt hung on the lip of the cup at the third hole for longer than the maximum allowed 10 seconds before falling in, giving him a par.

+Rory McIlroy also is at 7 under after a 69.
+McIlroy, Watson and Justin Thomas (5 under) were grouped together Thursday and Friday, drawing large galleries.

+"I definitely helps, Thomas said.
+"It's fun playing with good friends.
+You definitely get more momentum when guys are playing well.
+I obviously couldn't get a whole lot of momentum out there.
+I was kind of hovering around 1- or 2-under.
+It was pretty much just Bubba today.
+Rory didn't play great either and both of us definitely could have had a lot lower rounds"

 Defending champion Jordan Spieth, tied with Johnson after an opening 63, had a 73 to drop into a tie for 25th at 4 under.
-He had a triple bogey on the par-5 13th and an eagle on the par-5 sixth.
+His round, which started on the back nine, included a triple bogey on the par-5 13th hole and an eagle on par-5 sixth, when he put his second shot within 2 feet of the hole from 276 yards away.

-Bryson DeChambeau, Paul Casey and Russell Henley were two strokes back going into the weekend.
-Two-time Travelers champion Bubba Watson was three back after a 63.
+"I don't go to the range after 63s very often, and I was there for an hour yesterday trying to figure out the golf swing," he said.
+"So it's not like things are on.
+Sometimes it can get disguised by rounds, but it's not far off.
+It really is close."

+Masters champion Patrick Reed, coming off a fourth-place finish in the U.S. Open, shot a 67 to miss the cut by a shot at minus-1.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.